 After completing the pre-application process and enrolling in their selected courses, the student should 1) complete the financial aid materials available through the Au Sable online registration webpage (www.ausable.populiweb.com) and 2) request a letter of recommendation from their Au Sable faculty representative or their faculty advisor at their home college.
 The letter of support should affirm the student's qualifications and interest in environmental studies.
 The first deadline for these materials is January 15.
 Fellowship awards will be announced as early as January 30.
 Fellowship applications will continue to be accepted, with deadlines of February 15 and March 15, if fellowship funds are still available.
 In each case, new Fellowship awards will be announced at the end of the month.
 Students who qualify for receipt of this fellowship but who elect not to receive the fellowship funds will nevertheless be designated “Au Sable Fellows.”

 Grant-in-aid – Grants are provided for students who have financial need and do not qualify for an Au Sable fellowship (see above).
 The following are requirements for this grant:

 - The student must have good to excellent academic ability.

 - Fellowship recipients are not eligible for grant-in-aid.

-Grants will be awarded in the amount of $500 (May or Summer Sessions).
-A student may apply for a grant during the application/enrollment process through Au Sable’s online registration system.
+Grants will be awarded in the amount of $600 (May or Summer Sessions).
+Students may apply for a grant after completing the pre-application and enrollment process through Au Sable’s online registration system.
 Awards will be made on the basis of demonstrated financial need, available funds and date of application.